Who doesn’t love a gooey butter cake?

 - Preheat the oven to 350°F. Spray a 13 x 9 inch baking dish with cooking spray and set aside.
 Toast the almonds at 350°F for 6-8 minutes until golden.
 Set aside to cool completely.

-- In the mixing bowl of a stand mixer, mix together the cake mix, one stick of melted butter and one egg until fully combined.
+- In the mixing bowl of a stand mixer, mix together the cake mix, 1/2 cup melted butter and one egg until fully combined.
 Press the mixture evenly into the bottom of the prepared baking dish.

 - On top of the crust sprinkle the 1/3 cup of mini chocolate chips, 1/3 cup of toffee bits and 1/3 cup of toasted slivered almonds.
 Press gently into the crust.